-Shopping cart software is therefore essential when it comes to selling online, and is often effectively a short-hand term for an e-commerce platform (our review of best ecommerce platforms is here).
+Shopping cart software is therefore essential when it comes to ecommerce websites, and is often effectively a short-hand term for an e-commerce platform (our review of best ecommerce platforms is here).
 However, there are a number of key choices you can make - set it all up yourself, or pay for a ready-made solution.

 This guide, highlighting some of the best shopping cart software out there, will include both, as well as comparing the additional factors that you may not have considered.

 For example, if you want to set your own shopping cart software up, you'll need e-commerce web hosting to be able to cater for your shopping website, and ensure you add a credit card processing option to take payments online.
 This isn't necessary as difficult as it sounds if you already have some experience with working with websites and servers online.